New Delhi Municipal Council

-- Efficient management of electricity by eradicating billing inefficiencies, cutting cost of manual reading
+- Efficient management of electricity by getting rid of billing inefficiencies, reducing cost of manual reading

 - Empowering consumers with more information on energy habits, consumption pattern

-- Complete clarity to consumers about their energy consumption through detailed and personalized insights
+- Timely Information to consumers about their energy consumption through detailed and personalized insights

 - Information at the fingertips of consumers through NDMC 311 mobile app and portal